alexobviously/lastfmlogos/README.md

 ## Usage
 * To add new logos, simply put the image files in your logos folder.
 JPG, PNG and GIF are supported.
 Make sure the width of each logo is 150-160px and that they are black and white.
+* The filename of the logo must be exactly the same as the band name is in the URL of their page on last.fm.
+For example, say you want to add the logo of Four Year Strong.
+Find them on last.fm and look at the url: http://www.last.fm/music/Four+Year+Strong, so the name of the logo must be Four+Year+Strong.png (or .jpg or .gif).
 * To update users' banners, click Empty Cache in admin, or delete all of the images in the cache folder manually.
 * Visit admin.php for more functions, including banning.
 There are instructions on the page.